defvs/monsterutilities/Readme.md

 Provide the argument `-Dargs="--loglevel trace"` to the run task to change the log level or pass other commandline options to the application.

-If you run a self-compiled jar, the updater might automatically start on start-up.
+When running a self-compiled jar, the application might try to update itself to an earlier version due to missing information.
 To prevent this, add the `--no-update` flag.

 ### Logging